tommydebisi/Uptick-Talent-Fellowship/ts6-docker-sample-api/README.md

 ## SAMPLE API WITH DOCKER
-This is a sample API built with Node.js and Express that synchronizes writing to both a MySQL and MongoDB database.
+This is a sample API built with Node.js and Express that synchronizes writing to both a Postgres and MongoDB database.
+It makes use of Github Actions for CI/CD and Docker for containerization.
+It also has a test suite that tests the API endpoints and the database connections.

 ## Table of Contents